Derived category of projectivizations and flops: Preparation: Cayley's trick and degeneracy loci

 Spherical twists introduced by Paul Seidel and Richard Thomas \cite{ST01}, is a very important type of autoequivalences of derived categories of algebraic varieties.
 The concept was later generalized by Anno \cite{Ann}, Anno--Logvinenko \cite{AL16} and Rouquier \cite{Rou} to spherical twists around spherical functors, by Huybrechts--Thomas to $\PP$-twist around $\PP$-object \cite{HT}.
 See \cite{Add} for a nice introduction, and \cite{Tod, Hor, AL16, Kuz15, Seg17, Mea} for various aspects.

-We briefly review the notations.
-Assume all triangulated categories and functors are (Karoubi closed) triangulated categories properly enhanced (dg-enhanced or stable infinity enhanced), or they are all taking place inside $2$-category of Fourier-Mukai kernels of \cite{CW}, therefore we can talk about taking cones of functors, etc. Suppose $F: \shA \to \shB$ is an exact functor between two triangulated categories which admits left and right adjoints $L$ and $R$:
+In this paper, we only consider categories, and the functors between categories, in the $2$-category of Fourier-Mukai kernels of \cite{CW}.
+Hence it makes sense to talk about taking cones of functors.
+Suppose $F: \shA \to \shB$ is an exact functor between two triangulated categories (in the $2$-category of Fourier-Mukai kernels), and assume that $F$ admits a left adjoint $L$ and a right adjoint $R$.
+Then the {\em twist} functor $T = T_F $, {\em cotwist} functor $C$, {\em dual twist} functor $T'$ and {\em dual cotwist} functor $C' $ are defined respectively via the following exact triangles: